 An upper intermediate course in English for speakers of other languages students designed to improve their writing skills.
 Particular attention is given to grammar problems common to non-native speakers.
-The requirement to move to the next level is a "PASS."
+The requirement to move to the next course is a "PASS."
 With a grade of "NO PASS" the student must repeat the course.

-ESOL106 INTERMEDIATE LOW III
+ESOL106 INTERMEDIATE LOW III (4 cr.)
+Prerequisite: ESOL105

 An advanced course in English for speakers of other languages students designed to improve writing skills.
 Particular attention is given to grammatical problems common to non-native speakers and to developing students' abilities to edit their own work.
 The requirement to move to the next level is a "PASS."
-With a grade of "NO PASS" the student must repeat the course.
+With a grade of "NO PASS" the student must repeat the level.
+If a student receives a "NO PASS" in the last course of a level, the student MUST repeat all three courses of the level in order to pass to the next level.

-ESOL107 INTERMEDIATE HIGH I
+ESOL107 INTERMEDIATE HIGH I (4 cr.